fluid-project/videoPlayer/README.txt

 Build:

-    # only need to run if the grunt-cli has not already been installed
+    # install the command line interface for grunt, if the grunt-cli has not already been installed
+    # you'll likely need to run this as administrator
-    npm install -g grunt-cli
+    sudo npm install -g grunt-cli

     # only need to run this the first time, as it will install all necessary dependencies.
     npm install

-    # install the command line interface for grunt
-    # you'll likely need to run this as administrator
-    sudo npm install -g grunt-cli

     # runs the build and creates
     # products/videoPlayer-all-VERSION.zip